Rizama-Victor/Real-Time-Traffic-Object-Detection-Using-Detectron-2-With-Faster-RCNN/README.md

 ## 💡Key Insights
 - The dataset distribution revealed that some classes, such as _vehicles_ and _Traffic Lights_ were mostly represented while others such as _Road-traffic_ had no instances at all.
 - Underrepresentation of classes such as _Buses_, and _Bicycles_ might have experienced lower detection accuracy because of the limited number of training samples suggestng that expanding the dataset could enhance the model's performance across all categories.
-- The time to load  the data was **0.0016 seconds** which indicated quick dataset loading.
 - The model showed a strong performance on high performing classes like _Fire Hydrants (59.30%), Buses (54.80%)_, and _Vehicles (49.90%)_ likely because they contained more distinct and easily recognizable feeatures.
 - Low peforming classes like _crossroads (12.90%)_ were mostly due to the highly varying visual patterns, which vaired based on environment.
 - Medium performing classes like _Traffic Lights, Motorcycles,_ and _Bicycles_ achived moderate AP values suggesting that while the model performed reasonbaly well in detecting these objects, there was still room for improvemennt.